knowrahman/AWS-SAA-C02-Course/README.md

 Virtualization Problems

-Using an EC2 virtual machine with Nitro Hypervisor, 4 GB ram, and 40 GB disk, the OS can consume 60-70% of the disk and much of the available memory.
+If you run an EC2 virtual machine with Nitro Hypervisor, 4 GB ram, and 40 GB disk, the OS can consume 60-70% of the disk and much of the available memory. leaving relatively little for the application running

+Lets say if your VM is using the same OS type as the Host OST then having installed a VM with the same OS is duplication and waste of resource

+so the questiuon is it worth it to install a new VM just for isolation

+the answer is no

 Containers leverage the similarities of multiple guest OS by removing duplicate resources.
 This allows applications to run in their own isolated environments.

 #### 1.7.1.1.
 Image Anatomy

+Like VM are running copy of their EBS volumes similarly Containers are running copy of their Docker Image

 A Docker image is composed of multiple independent layers.
 Docker images are stacks of these layers and not a single, monolithic disk image.
 Docker images are created initially using a _docker file_.
 Each line in a docker file is processed one by one and each line creates a new filesystem layer inside the docker image it creates.